2020PB/police-brutality/reports/Oregon.md

 ### Livestreamer shoved from behind | August 15th

-A livestreamer dropped some of their equipment during a police push.
-The streamer picked up their equipment and began walking backwards.
+A livestreamer dropped some of their equipment during a police push down N Lombard St. The streamer picked up their equipment and began walking backwards.
 An officer approaches the streamer from behind and shoves them to the ground.

 tags: journalist, push, shove

 id: or-portland-277

-geolocation:
+geolocation: 45.5771911,-122.6770689

 **Links**